sveltejs/language-tools/packages/svelte-vscode/README.md

 If you experience crashes due to "port already in use", try setting the port.
 -1 = default port is used.

+##### `svelte.trace.server`

+Traces the communication between VS Code and the Svelte Language Server. _Default_: `off`

+Value can be `off`, `messages`, or `verbose`.
+You normally don't set this.
+Can be used in debugging language server features.
+If enabled you can see the logging in the output channel near the integrated terminal.

 ##### `svelte.plugin.typescript.enable`

 Enable the TypeScript plugin. _Default_: `true`